ChrisCoCreated/depthcaster-old/README.md

    For local development, you can use a local PostgreSQL database or a service like [Neon](https://neon.tech) or [Supabase](https://supabase.com)

    **Note:** The `DEEPSEEK_API_KEY` is optional.
 If not provided, quality analysis will be skipped.
 Quality analysis provides AI-powered quality scores (0-100) and topic categorization for casts and replies.

+   **Note:** `ENABLE_NEYNAR_NOTIFICATIONS` is optional and defaults to disabled.
+Set to `"true"` or `"1"` to enable fetching Neynar notifications (follows, likes, recasts, mentions, replies, quotes).
+When disabled, only database-stored notifications (curated casts, app updates) will be shown.

 3. **Set up the database**:
    ```bash